outworkers/phantom/docs/basics/primitives.md

 ===================================================================

 Optional columns allow you to set a column to a ```null``` or a ```None```.
-Use them when you really want something to be optional.
 The outcome is that instead of a ```T``` you get an ```Option[T]``` and you can ```match, fold, flatMap, map``` on a ```None```.

-The ```Optional``` part is handled at a DSL level, it's not translated to Cassandra in any way.
+The ```Optional``` part is only handled at a DSL level, it's not translated to Cassandra in any way.

 | phantom columns               | Java/Scala type                   | Cassandra columns |
 | ---------------               | -------------------------         | ----------------- |